ctrlmaniac/sidebar/README.md

 If you are updating, remember to read the [Release History](#release-history) and check for uncompatibility issues.

 ## Getting Started
 You will need to prepare a specified HTML template in order to make it work properly.
 The code below is just an example from which you can and have to draw inspiration.
+Along with this plugin you are provided with some demo pages in the [demo](/demo) directory.

 ```html
 <div id="navbar">